gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - vertical middle is stretchable
       - 4px nonstretchable on top
       - 6px nonstretchable on bottom
-   - Star Ribbon
+   - Star Corner
-      - in Resources/Images/General, 'star-ribbon-grid.png'
+      - 'star-corner-grid.png'
-      - placed offset 4px above corresponding grid thumbnail (should appear to slightly overlap frame edge)
+      - placed at top right corner of post image (should appear to curve seamlessly into photo frame)
-      - 6px from right edge of grid thumbnail
+   - Accent Line
+      - place accent line behind grid in same position as appears on (and spec'd from) Feed type view

 ### 7.10 Search Tags